Christ the King, home of Catholic Campus Ministry is

 A growing community of lifelong students of Christ, who welcome, worship, give, and serve generously.
 We commit to go out and bring Christ to the University of Montana, Missoula and the world.

 We were commissioned as a Newman Center in 1966 by Archbishop Raymond Hunthausen, who established Christ the King Parish with two particular purposes in mind.
-The first was his desire to convey a strong public message that university students and staff are deeply valued in the Diocese of Helena.
+The first was to convey a strong public message that university students and staff are deeply valued in the Diocese of Helena.
 Second, he created this community as a laboratory where the vision and values of the Second Vatican Council could be embraced and embodied, most especially among the student body, the future leaders within the wider community and diocese.

 We are a place where all are welcome to celebrate their Catholic faith among a vibrant and loving community of believers.
 We are here for you!

 We are a parish community whose doors are always open to everyone, no matter where you are in your faith journey.
 Solid in faith but looking for a home?
 Been away for a while?
 Never been to Mass before?
 ALL are welcome here.